 Living with chronic pain and fatigue can be a challenge, but there are a few ways that may help you overcome your tiredness and conserve energy.
 Below are some coping with chronic pain and fatigue strategies you can implement today.

 The Spoon Theory

 The spoon theory by Christine Donato explains why people with a chronic illness have reduced the amount of energy available for productive tasks.

 “Spoons” are used as an intangible unit of measurement to track how much energy a person has every day.
-Each activity costs a certain amount of spoons and won’t be replaced until the next day.
+Each activity costs a certain amount of spoons and will not be replaced until the next day.
 Someone who runs out of spoons loses the ability to do anything other than rest.

 Disabled or ill people must plan their activities to ensure that every day is manageable because their disability uses up a lot of their spoons.
-On the other hand, healthy people have a never-ending supply of spoons thus never need to worry about running out.
+On the other hand, healthy people have a never-ending supply of spoons, thus never need to worry about running out.